mdbootstrap/adminlte-laravel/README.md

 Use force to overwrite Laravel Scaffolding packages.
 That's all!
 Open the Laravel project in your browser or homestead machine and enjoy!

+##First steps, database creation, migrations and login

+Once package installed you have to follow the usual steps of any laravel project to Login to the admin interface:

+- Create a database.
+I recommend the use of laravel Homestead ()
+- Create .env file and configure database acces (database name, password, etc)
+- Run migrations with command $ php artisan migrate
+- Registera a first user and Login with it

 ##AdminLTE

 AdminLTE is a Free Premium Admin control Panel Theme That Is Based On Bootstrap 3.x created by Abdullah Almsaeed.
 See: